MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 - Bulk load operations using `BULK INSERT` or `OPENROWSET`

 > [!NOTE]
-> This syntax varies in different versions of SQL Server on Linux.
+> This syntax varies in different versions of SQL Server.
 Use the version selector dropdown to choose the appropriate version.
 This content applies to [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] and later.

 ## <a id="syntax"></a> Syntax for SQL Server 2022 and later